TIERS/scalable-mav-swarm-with-ros2-batman-uwb/batman_adv_setup/gateway/README.md

     ```

     before the last line: **exit 0**

+8. Install the DHCP software with command :

+    ```
+        sudo apt install -y dnsmasq
+    ```

+9. Configure the DHCP server by editing the dnsmasq.conf file as root user and add the following lines to the end of the file:

+    ```
+        interface=bat0
+        dhcp-range=192.168.199.2,192.168.199.99,255.255.255.0,12h
+    ```

+11.

-8. You can now reboot
+10. You can now reboot

     ```
     sudo reboot -h now